-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A clinic implements a cross-border healthcare data exchange service to deliver improved patient care.
-Although a validation procedure is in place, the online service is based on non- encrypted email communications and non-secure web links to access the clinic's servers.
-SPHINX performs a cyber security verification, which includes (1) a vulnerability assessment of the IT infrastructure to identify existing vulnerabilities and (2) a dedicated analysis of security protocols analysis to identify the use of non-secure protocols such as open HTTP and plain email (without TLS).
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A Swedish clinic implements a cross-border healthcare data exchange service to deliver improved patient care.
+Although a validation procedure is in place, the online service is based on non-encrypted email communications and non-secure web links to access the clinic's servers.
+SPHINX performs a cybersecurity verification, which includes (1) a vulnerability assessment of the IT infrastructure to identify existing vulnerabilities and (2) a risk assessment to estimate prevailing risks if non-secure protocols, such as open HTTP and plain email (without TLS), are used.
 SPHINX reports to the IT department the results of the verification, namely the IT ecosystem's major vulnerabilities, ensuring that the IT department is aware of them and may take adequate protection measures.
 SPHINX certifies the devices, components and services, including the PACS server and the cross-border healthcare data exchange service.
 If the devices, components and services fail the certification process and are considered non-secure, a list of their vulnerabilities is given, together with the appropriate measures to solve the identified vulnerabilities.

-Pre-Attack Phase A cybercriminal becomes aware of the implemented procedure supporting the cross-border healthcare data exchange service.
-Attack Phase A cybercriminal sends fake emails impersonating several foreign doctors to the clinic aiming to acquire credentials to access the clinic's PACS web server data.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Pre-Attack Phase A cybercriminal becomes aware of the implemented procedure supporting the cross-border healthcare data exchange service.
+The SPHINX Homomorphic Encryption tool prevents the storing of personal data on the PACS server and only allows users to search in the encrypted domain with confirmed user credentials.
+Attack Phase A cybercriminal sends fake emails impersonating several foreign doctors to the Swedish clinic aiming to acquire credentials to access the clinic's PACS web server data.
 The clinic does not follow the proper validation procedure and replies to the sender with web links that grant access to its PACS.
-In addition, the cybercriminal is able to intercept the emails requesting access to the cross- border service and intercepts the associated cross-border healthcare data exchanges.
-The cybercriminal publishes online the details of the and asks for payment to return the stolen data.
-SPHINX recognises abnormal and suspicious connections from outside the clinic to the PACS.
-It then transfers the computer providing the remote connection to an isolated network environment for further inspection.
+In addition, the cybercriminal is able to intercept the emails requesting access to the crossborder service and intercepts the associated cross-border healthcare data exchanges.
+The cybercriminal publishes online these details and asks for payment to return the stolen data.
+The SPHINX Homomorphic Encryption and Data Traffic Monitoring tools recognise abnormal and suspicious connections from outside the clinic to the PACS.
+Then, the SPHINX Decision Support System recommends the transfer of the computer providing the remote connection to a restricted network environment for further inspection.
 The computer is denied access to the clinic's healthcare infrastructure network services.
-SPHINX also detects emails not digitally signed from external entities targeting specific staff.
+SPHINX Data Traffic Monitoring and Data Anomaly tools detect non-encrypted email exchanges from external entities targeting specific staff and unauthorised access attempts to the PACS server data.
 SPHINX generates an alert of the suspicious activity to warn the IT department.
 SPHINX provides the IT department with a detailed report of the attack activity, identifying potential compromised assets and suggesting proper course of action for recovery and mitigation measures.
 Recovery Phase The clinic's IT Department immediately suspends the cross-border healthcare service.
-The IT department starts working on ways to secure the PACS server and strengthen its remote access, as well as to implement a secure cross- border healthcare data exchange SPHINX collects relevant attack-related data, including source and attack method, and delivers to the IT department a detailed report of the attack activity.
+The IT department starts working on ways to secure the PACS server and strengthen its remote access, as well as to implement a secure cross-border healthcare data exchange service (use of digital signatures).
+SPHINX collects relevant attack-related data, including source and attack method, and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.
-Table 37 service (use of digital signatures). s in the Use Case Intercepting Cross-border Healthca